mediasmart/site-product/privacy/index.md

 We use your information to:

-- Allow our customers to target their advertisement campaigns, for example, the product an advertiser is promoting may work only in a given country and a certain operating system  and in order to properly manage the campaign our system needs to read the IP address (to understand in which country the Ad will be served in) and the operating system;
+- Allow our customers to target their advertisement campaigns, for example, the product an advertiser is promoting may work only in a given country and a certain operating system, and in order to properly manage the campaign our system needs to read the IP address (to understand in which country the Ad will be served in) and the operating system;
 - Allow our customers to generate user segments (what we call “audiences”) based your previous interactions with their advertising campaigns;
 - Allow our customers to target identifiers based on them being part of certain user segments (those segments may have been created with our platform or a different one);
 - Allow our customers to track whether or not you have engaged with their ads